aydrian/fabric-stack-workshop/workshop/part-5.md

 ## ℹ️ [`SELECT`](https://www.cockroachlabs.com/docs/stable/select-clause.html)

-To retrieve rows from a table, use `SELECT` followed by a comma separated list of column names (or `*` for all columns), and then `FROM` followed by a table name.
+To retrieve rows from a table, use `SELECT` followed by a comma-separated list of column names (or `*` for all columns), and then `FROM` followed by a table name.
 You have the option of adding a `WHERE` clause to filter the results and `ORDER BY` followed by a column name and direction to sort the results.

 ```SQL
 SELECT {col_name_1}, {col_name_2}, ... {col_name_n}